Actindo-AG/Documentation/PIM/Operation/02_CreateVariant.md

 # Create a variant

-Create a variant product to create a product with a special characteristic dependent on its master product.
-The defining attributes for the variant product are preset in its [variant set](ManageVariantSet.md).
+Create a product variant to create a product with a special characteristic dependent on its master product.
+The defining attributes for the product variants are preset in their [variant set](ManageVariantSet.md).
 You can either create a variant directly when you create a master product, or you can create variants subsequently for an existing master product.
 Further, you can create a single or multiple variants to a master product.

 ## Create a product with variants